Spartan2909/sanitise/configuration.md

 If `combine` or `once` are selected, the macro will return a tuple containing the result of processing.
 If `split` is selected, a Vec of tuples will be returned, with one tuple per section of the file.

+Note that this option is ignored by the `sanitise` macro, and only used by the `sanitise_string` macro.

 If no value is specified, the default is `once`.

 ### Processes - `processes`